knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

     (Check if installed with ``ionic -v``)

 2. Clone this Git repository, go to the project folder `cd .\create-hybrid-mobile-apps-with-ionic-framework\`, and run `npm install`.
-(If you don't want to use React you can follow these tutorial for Angular and Vue: [Build your first APP](https://ionicframework.com/docs/intro/next#build-your-first-app))
+(If you don't want to use React you can follow one of these tutorials for Angular and Vue: [Build your first APP](https://ionicframework.com/docs/intro/next#build-your-first-app))

 3. Start the development server by running the following command: